nicholascallee/CuddleBuddyPups/Readme.md

 # Cuddle Buddy Pups
 ## A website by Nick Allee

-## Current Setup:
+## Current Setup and Plan of Action:
 -  this project currently contains a finished book sales website.
 I am going to rework it for a dog sales website that takes inquiries only.
 No sales on this site.
+-  Determine the data model and adjust the repo and model sections accordingly
+-  Determine which controllers need kept and which need added.
+-  Lay out the ui pages that need added and removed.
+Scaffold those pages and ensure travel between them works correctly.
+-  Insert the created content below into their respective pages.
+-  Modify the new controllers to effectivly manage the newly modeled data in the way the business requests
+-  Setup the new pages with functionality from the newly created controllers to enable the user to fufil the business requirements.
+-  Work through each page and add detail as needed.

 ### Business Requirements
+-  The user can freely view the home page, breed information page, about page, contact page, policies and contract page.
--  The user can log in to submit and check the status of an adoption application.
+-  The user can log in
+-  the logged in user can submit the an adoption application.
--  The user can also submit an inquiry for more information before fully applying for an adoption.
+-  The logged in user can submit an inquiry for more information before fully applying for an adoption.
+-  the logged in user can check the status of an adoption application or an inquiry.

 ## Required Pages
 ### 1. Home Page:
 * **Content**: The main part of the page will showcase a photo of our dogs and our 4 main selling points.
 Includes a brief Introduction to your breed and pups, a brief overview of what you offer, and some high-quality images of the dogs.